 Superb ride feel and £500 less than their top end version

-Con: Still not exactly cheap
+Con: Still not exactly cheap.
+Not for weight weenies.

 Crank Brother’s Synthesis is a special product that lives up to its billing.
 For £2,150, the top end version is even lighter and adds freehub engagement points for more precision in technical climbing, but you get the main advantages here with the supple front rim and its subtle ability to scrub off less speed and grip more than rivals on really sharp terrain.
 This translates to a sense of running less tyre pressure or a softer compound in terms of calmness, but since they still feel really rapid too, this Synthesis is one of the best carbon MTB wheelsets available.